Tire Tread Patterns(Lea en español)

 Also called tire tread designs, tire tread patterns are the arrangement of continuous ribs, independent tread blocks, circumferential and lateral grooves, as well as the thin sipes molded into the tread to fine-tune noise, handling, traction and wear.
-Tire treads patterns feature different basic designs to help them meet anticipated driving conditions.
+Tire tread patterns feature different basic designs to help them meet anticipated driving conditions.

 Symmetric Tread Patterns